Dr. Fred Snyder

 The Adiabatic Expansion Nozzle produces a continuous gas/solid or gas/aerosol stream from a liquid having a high room temperature vapor pressure.
 It is currently patented under US Patent 6,116,049.
 A cutaway piece of the product prototype is available for viewing at the WJHTC.
 A video of the nozzle in action can be found here.

-Localizer Cable Fault Analyzer - The FAA has designed a navigational aid capable of quickly pinpointing an intermittent antenna fault in Instrumental Landing System equipment.
+Localizer Cable Fault Analyzer - The FAA has designed a Localizer Cable Fault Analyzer capable of quickly pinpointing an intermittent antenna fault in Instrumental Landing System (ILS) equipment.
 The device can be connected to equipment, allowing technicians to quickly identify and then repair the malfunctioning antenna, which can significantly reduce the amount of time a runway is out of service.
-This device has been deployed at over 40 FAA sites.
-It is currently patented under US Patent 7,592,816.
+This can have a direct impact on flight delays.
+In 2011, the FAA mass produced this device and deployed 600 of them for use at airports across the nation.
+Priority was given to major airports with Category III and Category II runways.
+The device is currently patented under US Patent 7,592,816.